Scarborough Bluffs

-The Scarborough Bluffs seen from Bluffers Park.

 The Scarborough Bluffs, also known as The Bluffs, is an escarpment in the Scarborough district of Toronto, Ontario, Canada.
-There are nine parks along the bluffs, with Bluffers Park being the only one with a beach.
+There are eleven parks along the bluffs, with Bluffer’s Park being the only one with a beach.
 Forming much of the eastern portion of Toronto's waterfront, the Scarborough Bluffs stands above the shoreline of Lake Ontario.
 At its highest point, the escarpment rises 90 m above the coastline and spans a length of 15 km.

 History

 The Scarborough Bluffs previously extended further along the coast of Lake Ontario, but its western fringe was leveled by explosives to make way for urban development.

 The French gave the name "Les Grands Ecores", or tall points on the shore, to the cliffs.
 In the 1788 Plan of Toronto by Alexander Aitken, the bluffs were simply known as the High Lands.
 They became known as the Scarborough Highlands in 1793 named after Scarborough, North Yorkshire.
 This name was chosen by Elizabeth Simcoe, who was the wife of the first lieutenant governor of Upper Canada, John Graves Simcoe.
 The escarpment along Lake Ontario reminded Elizabeth Simcoe of the limestone cliffs in her hometown.
 In her diary, she wrote, "The shore is extremely bold and has the appearance of chalk cliffs, but I believe they are only white sand.
 They appeared so well that we talked of building a summer residence there and calling it Scarborough."
 The name was later given to the entire township in 1796.
 In time, the cliffs became known as the Bluffs.
 A stylized version of The Bluffs was incorporated into the design of the official flag of the former city of Scarborough.

 The Scarborough Bluffs formerly extended further west along the coastline of Lake Ontario towards the Toronto Harbour, but extensive areas along the western fringe were leveled by the use of explosives for the implementation of primarily industrial and some residential urban development.
 Even the existing formation has and continues to shrink considerably decade after a decade due to consistent and dramatic erosion.

 The Bluffs has become a community meeting place for people of all ages.
 It features various recreational hiking and walking trails, as well as picnic tables, fire pits, places to pitch a tent, parking lots, a restaurant, and a large marina with a boating club.